NOAA-EMC/WAFS/README.md

 sh sorc/build_all.sh
 ```

-`build_all.sh` will build WAFS executables and offline UPP executable.
+`build_all.sh` will copy the right files, build WAFS executables and offline UPP executable.